Every year, people die needlessly in fatal accidents, leaving the survivors in financial ruin.

 In addition to a wrongful death statute, New York permits a survival action to recover for the decedent’s conscious pain and suffering, if any, prior to death.

-If you lost a loved one because of someone else's carelessness and negligence, please contact The Maurer Law Firm by calling 845-896-5295 to schedule a free consultation with our compassionate, experienced Poughkeepsie area wrongful death attorney Ira Maurer.
+If you lost a loved one because of someone else's carelessness and negligence, please contact The Maurer Law Firm by calling 845-896-5295 to schedule a free consultation with our compassionate, experienced Hudson Valley area wrongful death attorney Ira Maurer.